flame-engine/flame/doc/util.md

  - `getBoundingRect`: Get the bounding rectangle of the `Image` as a `Rect`.
  - `size`: The size of an `Image` as `Vector2`.
  - `darken`: Darken each pixel of the `Image` by the an amount between 0 to 1.
- - `brighten`: Brighten each pixel of the `Image` by the an amount between 0 to 1.
+ - `brighten`: Brighten each pixel of the `Image` by an amount between 0 to 1.

 ### Offset